Wasting precious hours of sleep by tossing and turning is not ideal. For many people, taking melatonin supplements for sleep is growing more popular.

 Unlike naturally-produced melatonin, melatonin supplements take longer to take effect.
-Oral melatonin supplements like gummies must be digested first; this slows down melatonin's absorption.
+Oral melatonin supplements like gummies must be digested first; it enters the digestive system, which slows down melatonin's absorption.

 Oral melatonin's effects usually peak after one hour.
 For some people, it can take even longer.

 Why does it take so long?

 The main system slowing down oral supplements from working quickly is the liver.